 Trees and plants enhance the look and feel of every garden and can be further enhanced by the addition of a Garden Building such as a Summerhouse or Garden Room.
 Most garden buildings do not require planning permission but, should you require further information, read our related article: Planning Permission for Garden Buildings.

-If you have any questions regarding a garden building, you can request a callback, contact us or call us directly on 01760 444229 and one of our team will be more than happy to talk through your requirements with you directly.
+If you have any questions regarding a garden building, please contact us and one of our team will be more than happy to talk through your requirements with you directly.